Cecília Colony: The end of the colony

 The experiment of Cecília Colony ended for several reasons.
 The main was the material poverty, even the conditions of misery.
 Secondly, the hostility of the neighboring Polish community, who were strongly Catholic.
 The clergy itself and local authorities promoted the ostracism of anarchists.
 In addition, there were diseases, related to malnutrition, lack of adequate sanitation conditions, in addition to the internal problems linked to the difficulties of adaptation to the style of anarchist coexistence, particularly for free love, the practice which, although theoretically approved by all, aroused insecurity.

 Cecília Colony, from the end of 1893, gave signs of exhaustion: there was great demand for labor in neighboring cities, especially Palmeira, Porto Amazonas, Ponta Grossa, beyond the capital.
 Even so, other families continued to settle in the colony, attracted to the propaganda widespread by the European socialist press, but these new arrivals were not enough for its maintenance.
 Cecilia Colony extinguished in 1893.

 Representation in popular culture

 The stories experienced in Cecília Colony were represented in several artistic interpretations, such as in literature and the dramaturgy of Brazilian television.
 In literature, there was the work of Zélia Gattai, Anarquistas, Graças a Deus (1979), where it deals with stories involving a family that came to integrate the colony.
-Several other works also tell the history of the colony, such as Colônia Cecília - Romance de uma Experiência Anarquista (1980), by Afonso Schmidt, and more recent works as Colônia Cecília, by Arnoldo Monteiro Bach (2011), and A Saga da Colônia Cecília (2013), by Darvino Agottani.

 The work of Gattai inspired the Brazilian miniseries produced by Rede Globo that took the same name, Anarquistas, Graças a Deus (1984), written by Walter George Durst and directed by Walter Avancini.
 The Rede Bandeirantes first exhibited in 1989 the miniseries Colônia Cecilia, written by Patrícia Melo and Carlos Nascimbeni, in which the drama was carried out by Giovanni Rossi, played by Paulo Betti.
 In 2012, the RPC exhibited the miniseries Colônia Cecília – Uma História de Amor e Utopia, produced by GP7 Cinema.